mkmarcaccio/Stack-Trace/README.md

 * Generates when your application crashes because of an error or an exception.
 * Often used to create log files.

-## Helpful Tips, Best Practices, & Knowledge
+## Knowledge & Helpful Tips
 * Read stacks as Most Recent to Oldest
-  * The deepest exception happens in yourfunction/method calls and then a chain of exceptions is generated/thrown until the surface exception, which is the last one that happened in time.
-But when reading the stack we see it in the first place.
+  * A lot of times we have an exception in the deepest or first function/method call and then a chain of exceptions is generated/thrown until the surface exception, which is the last one that happened in time.
+But when reading the stack we see it in the first line.
   * ![](images/StackTrace_Order.PNG)
 * Fun Analogy: Stack of Blocks
   * Think of Stack Trace as if you are building a tower out of blocks.